daily-demos/screenshare-chrome-ext/README.md

 There are two main parts to this Chrome extension:

-- [the back-end component](https://github.com/daily-demos/prebuilt-and-serverless), which creates the endpoint for creating new rooms to screen share from
+- [the back-end component](https://github.com/daily-demos/prebuilt-and-serverless), which creates the endpoint for creating new Daily rooms
 - this repo, which contains the Chrome extension code for sharing your screen with just one (okay, *two*) clicks!

 ## Before getting started...
-The first step will be getting your backend set up.
+The first step will be deploying the back-end.
 Follow the steps in [this repo](https://github.com/daily-demos/prebuilt-and-serverless) as a very first step.
 (It's quick, we promise!)
+You will need to have a [Daily account](https://dashboard.daily.co/) to get your Daily API key.

 ## Getting started